blakkan/blakkan.github.io/_posts/2015-05-24-MemorialDay.md

 date:   2015-05-24 15:10:26
 categories: jekyll update
 ---
-Down to the beach, setting up for photos of Stephanie's art project.
+Down to Deer Creek Beach on the Malibu coast, setting up for photos of Stephanie's art project.
 Of course we took along the dog, to play fetch and generally interfere with the photography.

 Looking for that ball in the surf...